 There is no vaccine for Hepatitis C, and most people who are currently living with an infection have no symptoms and no clue they have it.
 If you've tested positive for Hep C, it's imperative that you start treatment as soon as you possibly can.
 We’re passionate about providing Hep C treatment wherever and whenever it’s needed -- that’s why we created HepCMyWay.

 Want to learn more about Hep C and your treatment options should you test positive?
 Keep reading, and when you’re ready to get tested, get started with HepCMyWay!

 The standard test for Hepatitis C is a blood test, and requires a testing center to draw your blood.
-If you're in Western Pennsylvania or Southeast Ohio, provides FREE rapid Hepatitis C testing to those who need it.
+If you're in Western Pennsylvania or Southeast Ohio, Central Outreach Wellness Center provides FREE rapid Hepatitis C testing to those who need it.
 If you're elsewhere in the United States, be sure to contact your local health department or primary care physician for an initial Hep C test.